Laos Fast Facts

 Arrival and Departure information

 Applicants need to fill in an application form and provide two passport-sized photographs.
 The applicant’s passport must be valid for at least six months beyond the expected departure date from Laos.
 Please contact your local Lao embassy for the most accurate information.
 Visitors can extend a tourist visa either through the immigration office in Vientiane or through a travel agent.
 There is a departure tax for all international and domestic flights which is included in the ticket price.
-The various visa cost, online application procedures, and those exempted for a visa can be found on this website
+The various visa cost per nationality, online application procedures, and those exempted for a visa can be found on this website

 All the above information may change without prior notice.
 It remains the traveller’s responsibility to check visa requirements before traveling.